-The Bank released a HUF 7 342 million net impairment for the geopolitical and emerging risks in 2023, compared to the HUF 7 023 million net impairment charge recorded for the Covid, geopolitical and emerging risks in 2022.
+The Group released a HUF 7 342 million net impairment for the geopolitical and emerging risks in 2023, compared to the HUF 7 023 million net impairment charge recorded for the Covid, geopolitical and emerging risks in 2022.
 The outstanding balance of ECL for the geopolitical and emerging risks amounts to 12 727 million HUF at the end of 2023.
-As a reminder, this is determined based on individual counterparties and sectors deemed to have incurred an increase in credit risk because they are either exposed to the current emerging risks or indirectly exposed to ongoing military conflicts.
+This is determined based on individual counterparties and sectors deemed to have incurred an increase in credit risk because they are either exposed to the current emerging risks or indirectly exposed to ongoing military conflicts.